-Goods which are prohibited or restricted on exportation are listed under Prohibitions and from time to time.
+Goods which are prohibited or restricted on exportation are listed under Prohibitions and Restrictions and staff at the postal depots should make An Post aware of the contents of this list from time to time.
 An Post also set restrictions on what type of goods can be sent by post.
 This list is available on An Post website.